Nov05/django-tally/README.md

         }
     }
 ```
+【Local Environment】

-Locally add system environment variables in the Python virtual environment (No quotation marks).
+Locally add system environment variables in the Python virtual environment (NO quotation marks).
 You can add a `.env` file in the django-tally folder, then add the following lines to the file (replace `*` with your credentials).
 Every time when you start the virtual environment, those variables will be set automatically.
 (Please make sure that **in the `.gitignore` file `.env` has been added**, or you are exposing the credentials to the Internet.)
 ```
 RDS_DB_NAME=*